verdaccio/website/docs/reverse-proxy.md

 ```
 For this case, `url_prefix` should set to `/verdaccio/`

-> Note: There is a Slash after install path (`https://your-domain:port/verdaccio/`)!
+> Note: There is a slash after the install path (`https://your-domain:port/verdaccio/`)!